Skip to Main Content

 The Dignity Law Institute at Delaware Law School has a special relationship with the American Bar Association.
 Students in our classes helped draft the ABA’s Resolution and Report recognizing Dignity Rights.
 To implement the new policy, the ABA Center for Human Rights established the Dignity Rights Initiative which currently houses many resources produced by Institute faculty and students.
 On their website, you can find a databases of legal provisions and nearly 500 judicial decisions and a collection of short videos about dignity rights, including this video on the dignity right to vote.

-Erin Daly is Professor Emerita of Law and the Director of the Dignity Rights Clinic.
-She is a Fulbright and the author of numerous books about dignity law, including Dignity Rights: Courts, Constitutions and the Worth of the Human Person, the first book to show how courts around the world are using dignity rights and values to strengthen political engagement while redefining what it means to be human in the modern world.
-With Clinic students, she published Dignity in the Criminal Legal System: A Policy Guide for Advocacy and Reform (available for free download) and with Professor Emeritus Jimmy May, she co-authored Dignity Law: Global Recognition, Cases, and Perspectives (W.S.
-Hein 2020).
-In 2025, Stanford University Press will publish Dignity in America: Transforming Social Conflicts, a deep dive into how a dignity lens can help transform some of the nation’s most divisive conflicts, including abortion, affirmative action, poverty, climate change, and even democracy itself.
+Erin Daly is Professor Emerita of Law and the Director of the Dignity Law Institute and the Dignity Rights Clinic.
+She is a Fulbright Specialist and the author of numerous books about dignity law, including Dignity Rights: Courts, Constitutions and the Worth of the Human Person, the first book to show how courts around the world are using dignity rights and values to strengthen political engagement while redefining what it means to be human in the modern world.
+With Clinic students, she published Dignity in the Criminal Legal System: A Policy Guide for Advocacy and Reform (available for free download) and she is the co-author of Dignity Law: Global Recognition, Cases, and Perspectives (W.S.
+Hein 2020) (with new 2026 Supplement).
+In 2025, Stanford University Press published Dignity in America: Transforming Social Conflicts, a deep dive into how a dignity lens can help transform some of the nation’s most divisive conflicts, including abortion, affirmative action, poverty, climate change, and even democracy itself and Edward Elgar published her edited volume, A Research Agenda for Human Dignity and the Law, which explores cutting-edge developments in dignity law and maps out the critical areas for further study including democracy, liberal modernity, immigration, and income inequality.

 Erin directs the Dignity Rights Clinic which she co-teaches with Dwayne Bensing, Legal Director of the Delaware ACLU.
-She has served as Interim Dean and Vice Dean of Widener University Delaware Law School and currently serves as Global Liaison for Foreign Programs in the Graduate, International, Compliance, and Legal Studies Program.
+She has served as Interim Dean and Vice Dean of Widener University Delaware Law School and in numerous other positions at the Law School.

+She founded Dignity Now! (www.dignitynow.live), a non-profit organization dedicated to expanding awareness of dignity and dignity rights for youth in Delaware and around the world.
 She currently serves as the US National Correspondent for the Centre international de droit comparé de l’environnement (CIDCE), where she chaired the drafting committee for a UN International Covenant on Environmental Rights in 2023.
 In 2024, she presented testimony on dignity rights to the Inter-American Court of Human Rights in its hearings on climate change.
-She works with the Université de la Fondation Aristide (UNIFA) in Haiti.
 She holds a Presidential Appointment to the American Bar Association Dignity Rights Initiative.

 Director: Erin Daly